Densaugeo/uploadserver/README.md

 Thanks to lishoujun for sending the first pull request!
 (Added the token option.)

 Thanks to NteRySin for several improvements including mTLS support and refactoring to support use by other modules.

+Thanks to marvinruder for work on the upload progress indicator and theme option.